 Is notarization necessary for a Power of Attorney to be valid?

 Notarization is not universally required but is highly recommended.
-It enhances the authenticity of the document, helps prevent fraud, and ensures the POA is recognized by institutions and in legal scenarios.
+It enhances the document’s authenticity, helps prevent fraud, and ensures the POA is recognized by institutions and in legal scenarios.

 What are the benefits of notarizing a POA?

-Notarizing a POA verifies the identity of the principal, provides legal recognition by banks and hospitals, helps prevent disputes, and adds to the document’s durability and acceptance.
+Notarizing a POA verifies the principal’s identity, provides legal recognition by banks and hospitals, helps prevent disputes, and enhances the document’s durability and acceptance.

 Are there different types of Powers of Attorney?